Yash12930/fine_tune_LLM/README.md

 The core of the agent is a fine-tuned `TinyLlama-1.1B-Chat-v1.0` model, which has been specialized for this task using **Parameter-Efficient Fine-Tuning (PEFT)** with LoRA.

+to view the chat log i have used the Gemini LLM to help me out. here is the log:

 ## 📜 Features

 * **Task Automation**: Automates the task of drafting emails and messages for common university and professional scenarios.